AviatrixSystems/avxlabs-docs/docs/ace-backbone/_sources/docs/lab.md

 ### 4.1 - Quick Knowledge Quiz

-Q6.
-What routes GCP Transit GW is receiving from the Equinix Fabric?
+<span style='color:#479608'>Q6.</span> What routes GCP Transit GW is receiving from the Equinix Fabric?

 ## 5 - Data Plane Verification

-Since this is a brownfield environment where this customer just stared using  Aviatrix Cloud Backbone for East-West communication and don't have Aviatrix Spoke Gateways in any application VPCS/VNETS/VCNS, you won't be able to find the application EC2/VM on the dynamic topology map.
+Since this is a brownfield environment where this customer just started using  Aviatrix Cloud Backbone for East-West communication and don't have Aviatrix Spoke Gateways in any application VPCS/VNETS/VCNS, you won't be able to find the application EC2/VM on the dynamic topology map.

-To find the application EC2/VM public IP go to:
+To find the application EC2/VM <ins>Public IP address</ins>, go to:

 **Cloud Assets > Virtual Machines**